7 Types of Trading: Which Style Fits You

 2. Swing Trading

-Swing trading involves holding assets for days or even weeks to capture short-to-medium-term gains.
-It’s a slower approach than day trading, allowing traders to focus on price patterns and trends without the need to monitor constantly.
+Swing trading involves holding assets for days or weeks to study short to medium-term price movement.
+It moves more slowly than day trading, so traders can focus on patterns and trends without watching the market every minute.

 Pros: